 PARKING DECK RESERVED PERMITS Parking Deck reserved permits are to be sold to any students or faculty/staff that have an interest in purchasing a permit.

 Parking Deck Reserved Permit Validity Parking Deck reserved permits are considered valid until the date marked on the permit.
-Permits are valid in all general parking lots on the Fairfax and Prince William campuses.
+Permits are valid in all general parking lots on the Fairfax and Science & Technology campuses.

 TEMPORARY PERMITS Permits may also be issued or purchased for periods of time less than a semester.
 Permits may be issued on a daily, weekly, or monthly basis, or for a combination of these for a fee.
 Temporary permits are obtainable from Parking Services.